Guidelines

 Specialised psycho-diagnostic evaluation

 5.5.6.
-Recommendations for diagnostic evaluation of ED
+Summary of evidence and recommendations for diagnostic evaluation of ED

 Recommendations